Cthompsonlbi/BellyButton/README.md

 ## Overview

-Assist Roza with the partically completed dashboard by adding visualizations to compliment her demographic panel.
+Assist Roza with the partially completed dashboard by adding visualizations to compliment her demographic panel.
 The visualizations will expand upon the demographic panel by providing visuals to highlight the type of bacteria found, how much bacteria is found and the wash frequency of each individual represented in the applicable data set.
 The end goal is to find individuals with a particular species of bacteria that will assist in the production of synthetic beef.

 ### Purpose